jbenech/gnikrap/README.md

 Gnikrap
 -------

-Gnikrap is a simple scripting environment for the Lego Mindstrom EV3
+Gnikrap is a simple and powerfull javascript development environment for the Lego Mindstrom EV3.

 For more information, visit the [home page](http://jbenech.github.io/gnikrap)